tomsquest/tomsquest.github.io/_posts/2011-05-13-better-autocompletes-with-fuzzy-matching.md

 lang: en
 ---

 This article is an introduction to Fuzzy Matching and how it can improve an Autocomplete widget.
-Fuzzy Matching is used to find the most appropriate strings into a set of strings, like finding "Sinatra" when you misspelled it "Senatra".
+Fuzzy Matching is used to find the most appropriate strings into a set of strings, like finding `Sinatra` when you misspelled it `Senatra`.

 We will set up a Sinatra application displaying an Ajax autocomplete widget, which calls the backend to have the best matching results, even if the match is not strictly equal.